 Medicines Administration Record (MAR) Chart.

 It is essential in any care setting where medication is administered by staff that a MAR chart is used.
 The provision of the MAR chart is the responsibility of the care provider (although pharmacies often supply them as a complimentary service).
-For further information see Good Practice Guidance: Medication Administration Records (MAR) in care homes and domiciliary care.

 Care homes in North Yorkshire and York should report incidents involving controlled drugs to the Controlled Drugs Accountable Officer (CDAO) at NHS England using the online reporting tool.